aceinetx/yhos/README.md

 # yhos
+## Unmaintained
+This project is no longer maintained because of it's issues that I can't fix on my own

 DOS-like operating system for x86 legacy hardware.
 These are it's features:
 - Shell
 - System calls via int 0x80